 An ambulance will be stationed inside the Park Center Alumni Arena.

 In case of an emergency, flag a marshal, student usher or a university police officer and proceed to the nearest exit in an orderly manner.

 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
 Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and university police officers will be in full uniform.

-Students or guests with a mobility impairment, hearing impairment and/or mobility impaired parking request need to arrange their needs by filling out the online registration form that will come out the week December 1, 2014.
-If you have any questions or concerns please feel free to contact the special events coordinator for the President's Office at 607-753-2377 or email@example.com.
+Students or guests with a mobility impairment, hearing impairment and/or mobility impaired parking request need to arrange their needs by filling out the online registration form that will come out the week February 1, 2016 (A link will be posted here).
+If you have any questions or concerns please feel free to contact the special events coordinator at 607-753-2377 or firstname.lastname@example.org.

-Note: Please submit ALL requests for accommodations by Monday April 27, so that proper arrangements can be made.
+Note: Please submit all requests for accommodations by Friday, April 22, 2016 so that proper arrangements can be made.

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.